 You’ve decided to book an Andean trek with Apus Peru!
-If you read the descriptions of some of our Andean treks, you’ll have noticed that we talk a lot about the altitude.
+If you read the descriptions of some of our Andean treks, you’ll have noticed that we talk a lot about altitude acclimatization.
 Why, you ask?
 Well, most people, no matter where you live, are used to being at altitudes much closer to sea level: Paris, Berlin, London – all around 35m.
 Beijing – 44m.
 New York?
 A mere 10m above sea level.

 Cusco, on the other hand, is located at an impressive altitude of 3399m (11,151 ft) – one of the highest cities in the world!
 Machu Picchu and the Sacred Valley are considerably lower in altitude, but still higher than the average person has ever attained.
 All treks in the Peruvian Andes are at high altitude and many reach astounding elevations over 4000m or even 5000m (13,123 ft to 16,404 ft)!